 Finally, this remains an ongoing experiment.
-We therefore present the comparison between the three limits both to document current robustness and to define a clear target for future analyses: continued XSM observations, improved background characterization, and coordinated solar monitoring (photospheric/coronal magnetic mapping) can all push sensitivity toward the Case~3 target.
-More broadly, a future solar x-ray observatory, particularly around the next solar minimum, with a substantially larger collecting area and improved spectral resolution, would be capable of order-of-magnitude improvements, probing parameter space complementary to planned helioscopes.
-The Chanrayaan-2 XSM results thus motivate the further development of dedicated space-based solar observatories to search for axions and other physics beyond the Standard Model.
+The comparison of the three limits demonstrates current robustness and defines clear targets for future improvements: increased exposure, improved background modeling, and coordinated solar monitoring can push sensitivity toward the Case~3 benchmark.
+Looking ahead, a next-generation solar x-ray observatory—especially near solar minimum—with a substantially larger collecting area and improved spectral resolution could achieve order-of-magnitude gains, probing parameter space complementary to planned helioscopes.
+The Chandrayaan-2 XSM results thus motivate dedicated space-based solar observatories for searches for axions and other physics beyond the Standard Model.